 A bright and well-equipped ground-floor apartment in a prime New Town location along from Queen Street and Princes Street.

 This bright and inviting main door apartment is located in a quiet lane a stone’s throw from Heriot Row, the site of Robert Louis Stevenson’s onetime Edinburgh abode.
 Mere minutes away is Queen Street, home to the acclaimed Scottish National Portrait Gallery (offering free admission), and Princes Street, Edinburgh’s retail hotspot.
-The apartments is also very close to Stockbridge where there are excellent independent shops, cafes, pubs and restaurant and a wonderful Farmer’s Market held every Sunday under the trees close to the river.
+The apartment is also very close to Stockbridge where there are excellent independent shops, cafes and restaurants and a wonderful farmer’s market held every Sunday under the trees close to the river.

 The step up from the lane leads you into the kitchen-cum-dining room, adjoining the stairwell directly ahead.
 This area has an organic atmosphere ascribed by the windows on either end and the wooden units and dining table, which seats six.
 The kitchen features an elevated oven for ease-of-access, a coffee-maker, and a dishwasher, in addition to the essentials of hob and oven, fridge, pots, pans, cutlery and crockery.

 Off the kitchen is the utility room, which is similarly comprehensive, containing the microwave and Wi-Fi router, a separate sink, washing machine, iron and ironing board, clothes horse and pulley.
 The controls for the boiler are also found here.
 Its window brightens the space and the counter makes loading the pulley that much easier.
 Parking is available in the adjoining garage.

 Upstairs are the bedrooms, bathroom and living room.